EMaksy/to_do_elixir_app/README.md

 # ToDo

-To start your Phoenix server:
+To start your ToDo app:

-  * Install dependencies with `mix deps.get`
+  * Install docker
-  * Setup the database `mix setup`
+  * Build the docker container`sudo docker-compose build?`
   * Start docker container with the postgress database `sudo docker-compose up -d`
-  * Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.